ranielgabriel/HROnline/README.md

 2. You will also be needing to install XAMPP for Apache, PHP and FileZilla.
 3. Clone and download this repository.
 Copy and paste it to your web server or if you are using XAMPP, it's in the /htdocs directory of wherever you installed XAMPP.
 4. Get the database from your PM or the supervisor handling the HR Online Recruits.
-5. Download and import the SQL file to the /phpmyadmin.
+5. Download and import the SQL file to the /phpmyadmin and configure the connection string of your codes to match the authentication of your MySQL database.
 6. Test and run the website.
 ```